 Forgivable loans

 A forgivable loan is typically set up as a second mortgage that you won’t need to repay as long as you meet certain requirements.
-If you live in the home for at least a set amount of time — around five to 15 years — then the lender forgives the debt.
-But if you move, sell the home, or refinance the mortgage before this time period is up, you’ll need to repay the loan.
+If you live in the home for at least a set amount of time — around five to 15 years — then the lender would forgive the debt.
+But if you move, sell the home, or refinance the mortgage before this time period is up, you’d need to repay the loan.

 Deferred-payment loans